Safety in your home

 - Familiarise yourself with your building’s fire strategy.
-This will be displayed on your building’s notice board and in your property handbook
+This will be displayed on your building’s notice board.

-- Plan you escape route and make sure everyone in your household knows how to escape your property in case of fire.
+- Plan your escape route and make sure everyone in your household knows how to escape your property in case of fire.

 - If your front door enters into a communal space ensure your door closer is working correctly.

 - At night ensure you shut all doors inside your home before going to bed, as these provide additional fire protection in case of an emergency.

 - Don’t store anything on your balconies, or decorate them with combustible items which could catch fire such as bamboo screens.

 - Don’t use barbeques on balconies, whether they are shared or private.

 - Don’t charge e-bikes or e-scooters whilst you are asleep or in communal areas.

 - You need to request separate permission from Newlon to store a mobility scooter in your home.

 Online guidance and advice from the London Fire Brigade